SSWConsulting/SSW.People.Profiles/Jord-Gui/Jord-Gui.md

 Jord is a Software Engineer at the SSW Melbourne Office.
 He is a graduate from Monash University with a Bachelor of Computer Science majoring in Advanced Computer Science.

-He specialises in front-end development with experience in languages such as TypeScript + HTML + CSS + C#, libraries like React, and frameworks such as NextJS.
+He specialises in front-end development with experience in languages such as TypeScript, HTML, CSS, C#, libraries like React, and frameworks such as NextJS.
 He also has experience with back-end technologies like .Net Core.

 He is interested in emerging technologies and keeps up with the latest tech news.